amwolff/hackerrank-interview-preparation-kit/README.md

 My solutions to challenges from the HackerRank's Interview Preparation Kit.
 Solutions were written in Go or C++ (where it wasn't possible to use Go).
+I think they're quite easy to understand and as compact as possible at the same time.

+**Warning**: solutions are mine and every approach might be biased and/or suboptimal (though passing all test cases).

 ## Table of Contents